George-Langtao/Seaside-Villa-Escape/README.md

 Your privacy is important to us.
 This Privacy Policy explains how Seaside Villa Escape (“we,” “our,” or “us”) collects, uses, and protects your information when you use our application.

-1. Information We Collect

-We do not collect, store, or share any personally identifiable information (PII).
+1. Information We Collect: We do not collect, store, or share any personally identifiable information (PII).

 We do not:
    Require users to sign in or regist;